 An applicant who does not satisfy the grade point requirement or who has not completed 24 hours of undergraduate work in history is also eligible for admission under these conditions.
 In some instances, transcripts may be judged to be deficient and the student may be required to complete up to twenty-four (24) undergraduate hours in addition to graduate credits required for the degree.
 If a cumulative 3.00 grade point average is achieved at the completion of twelve (12) graduate hours, the student will be granted unconditional admission.
 The nature of the deficiency requirements will be determined by the History Graduate Program Director.

-The Graduate Program Director serves as the initial advisor for all entering student and will assist the student in coordinating a Degree Plan.
-The Graduate Program Director will appoint an additional faculty advisor, who specializes in the general field of the student's interest, to guide the student through the curriculum and help prepare for the thesis or comprehensive exams.
+The Graduate Program Director serves as the initial advisor for each entering student and will assist the student in coordinating a Degree Plan.
+The Graduate Program Director will appoint an additional faculty advisor who specializes in the general field of the student's interest to guide the student through the curriculum and help prepare for the thesis or comprehensive exams.
 The faculty advisor, the Graduate Program Director, the History Graduate Committee, and the Graduate College monitor students' progress as they work through the program.
 It remains, however, the student's responsibility to understand and satisfy all degree requirements.

 The Master of Arts in History program at Arkansas Tech has been designed to offer primary areas of concentration in Modern European History, United States History, and World History.

 The student seeking the Master of Arts degree in History under the Thesis Option must complete the following:

 The student seeking the Master of Arts degree in History under the Non-Thesis Option must successfully complete the following:

 Graduate students admitted unconditionally must apply for candidacy to the selected degree program upon completion of twelve (12) graduate credit hours.
 Students admitted conditionally cannot apply for candidacy until all conditions assigned at the time of admission to graduate study have been removed.